Table of Contents Hide

 5G is soon coming to rescue the telecom industry!
-The next generation network promises to address many constraints with spectrum and capacity limitations.
+The next-generation network promises to address many constraints with the spectrum and capacity limitations.
 Consequently, there is a lot of buzz about when it will be deployed and how it will impact the industry and, most importantly, the consumers.

 Mobility Highlights 2017